scrasmussen/tools/README.md

 ## git

-Here is a good [tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) to walk you through the basic of git.
+Here is a good [tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) to walk you through the basics of git.

-The basic steps: create account at [github](https://github.com), create a new repository, add a file, commit file.
+The most basic steps: create account at [github](https://github.com), create a new repository, add a file, commit file.
 As you continue to modify the file, commit and push changes to save them in the repo.